darrenldl/ProVerif-ATP/doc/proverif/equation_check.md

 # Disabling of equation checking

+## Motivation

+In the original version of ProVerif where equation checking takes place, equations containing associative-commutative properties such as XOR cannot be used.

+While this makes sense as ProVerif's internal solver cannot handle those properties, we want to remove this unnecessary restriction when ProVerif is only used as a translator and leave all equations handling to the external automated theorem prover such as Vampire.

+## Experiment and modification

 In our experiments, we discovered value of type `Types.eq_info` is attached to each equation which changes the handling workflow in `TermsEq.buildblocks`.
 This value in the original version can be adjusted via attaching `linear` or `convergent` when specifying the equation, such as

 ```ocaml